vimalrama/redux-registration-form-validation/README.md

 />
 ```

-Now we can trigger validation by dispatching a redux action, using one of Redux-Form's exported action creators: Blur.
+Now we can trigger validation by dispatching a redux action, using one of Redux-Form’s exported action creators: blur.

 ```js
 this.props.dispatch(blur('registration', 'validate', Math.random()));
 ```

-In some cases, we only want to show the errors on the bank details form. (for example, all the form is empty, and the user clicks Save Bank, while all the fields are still untouched).
+In some cases, we only want to validate the bank details fields. (for example, all the form is empty, and the user clicks Save Bank, while all the fields are still untouched, we wouldn’t want to show validation errors on the name/email fields).
 Redux-Form advises to only show error messages when the Field is `touched`.
 And this is the implemented standard in redux-form-material-ui.
 By default, when the form is submitted, Redux-Form calls `touch` on all the fields.
-So we cannot use `handleSubmit()` here.
-So, we need to `touch` the bank details form fields to show the errors.
-We use the exported `touch` action creator from redux-form.
+So we cannot use `handleSubmit()` here to trigger the validation.
+Instead, to `touch` the bank details form fields we dispatch the exported `touch` action creator from redux-form.

 ```js
 this.props.dispatch(touch('registration', 'bankAccount.IBAN', 'bankAccount.bankName'));
 ```

-Then in the submit function, we combine the values generated by redux-form and the bankAccounts from the redux-state to create the desired output.
+Then in the submit function, we combine the values generated by redux-form and the bankAccounts from the redux store to create the desired output.

+**TL;DR: Since the validate function supplied to the reduxForm HOC receives the form’s props as its second argument, we can validate anything we want even if it’s not directly inside the form’s field values, and make use of Redux-Form’s Field to show error messages.
+In this case, we may need to manually trigger validation, which we can accomplish by dispatching a change/blur action on a virtual Field inside the form.**

 You can play around with the form at https://mohamed-ismat.github.io/redux-registeration-form-validation/ .